Help us calculate the potential equity available in your property.

 7) Some of our customers are releasing equity in order to make home improvements.
 Whether this is for a conservatory, efficiency improvements or to extend the property to accomodate the visits of a growing family.

 8) If customers are looking to help out their family using equity release, it may be that there is an additional inheritance tax benefit to doing so.
 Typically, equity release is not used as a standalone inheritance tax planning tool.
 However, if there is another use of the money released it can provide a benefit in reducing the IHT liability.
-Responsible were featured in an Sunday Times article on the use of equity release to mitigate inheritance tax.

 9) Many people simply use the money they release to make up the shortfall some people experience when they retire.